unoplatform/Uno.Wasm.Bootstrap/Readme.md

 The emscripten installation is automatically done as part of the build.

+The installation of emscripten is by default in the project's `obj` folder, but can be globally overriden by setting the `WASMSHELL_EMSDK` environment variable.

 ## Debugging and contributing to the Uno WebAssembly Bootstrapper

 The [src/Uno.Wasm.Bootstrap.sln](src/Uno.Wasm.Bootstrap.sln) solution is a good way to build the bootstrapper itself, as well as sample solutions that validate the different features of the bootstrapper.